raelweb/wireframing/README.md

 This type of wireframe is typically used in the **final stages of design**, where the interface is nearly complete and ready for development or user testing.
 It helps stakeholders visualize the end product and ensures that developers have a clear blueprint to follow.

+## 🛠️ Popular Wireframing Tools

+Wireframing can be done with anything from pen and paper to advanced design software.
+Here are some widely used tools that support different levels of fidelity and collaboration:

+- **Figma** – A cloud-based design tool ideal for wireframing, prototyping, and UI design.
+It supports real-time collaboration, reusable components, and easy sharing.
+Figma is beginner-friendly yet powerful enough for professional teams.
+- **Balsamiq** – Focuses on low-fidelity wireframes with a sketch-like interface.
+Great for quick layout ideas and early-stage planning.
+- **Adobe XD** – Offers wireframing, UI design, and prototyping in one platform.
+Integrates well with other Adobe tools.
+- **Sketch** – Popular among Mac users for high-fidelity design and wireframing.
+Known for its plugin ecosystem.
+- **Whimsical** – A lightweight tool for wireframes, flowcharts, and mind maps.
+Simple and fast for brainstorming.

+### 🌟 Recommended: Figma

+Figma is especially useful for wireframing because:

+- ✅ **Real-time collaboration** – Multiple users can edit and comment simultaneously.
+- ✅ **Cross-platform access** – Works in the browser, no installation required.
+- ✅ **Component-based design** – Reuse elements like buttons and cards across screens.
+- ✅ **Version control** – Track changes and revert easily.
+- ✅ **Community resources** – Tons of free templates and UI kits to speed up your workflow.

+Whether you're sketching out a homepage or mapping a full user journey, Figma makes wireframing intuitive, scalable, and shareable.